cupy/cupy/docs/source/contribution.rst

 .. note::

-   We are also running continuous integrations with GPU tests for the master branch.
+   We are also running continuous integration with GPU tests for the master branch.
    Since this service is running on our internal server, we do not use it for automatic PR tests to keep the server secure.